The main sources of real estate law in Poland include:

 Under the Civil Code, an investor is jointly and severally liable with a contractor (general contractor) for the payment of remuneration to any subcontractors.
 In order to secure the investor's position, the investor usually requires that the contractor provides the investor with the subcontractors’ statements confirming that they have been fully paid by the contractor.

 After the execution of all of the construction works, but before the building can be used, an occupancy permit must first be obtained, or notification submitted (as applicable).
-The relevant public authority conducts an inspection of the building verifying its compliance with the construction design and compulsory law requirements.
-Moreover, the various public inspection departments – such as the Sanitary Inspection Department, the Labour Inspection Department and the Fire Department – are also involved in this process.

 In the case of minor construction works, the Building Law provides a shorter and simpler procedure consisting of notifying the local authority about the commencement and completion of the construction works.
 Within 14 days, the relevant public authority is entitled to submit an objection to using the building.
 If the public authority does not submit any objection or remarks, the investor is allowed to use the building.